Green Carnation

-Green Carnation is a Norwegian progressive metal band from Kristiansand, formed in 1990.
-Throughout Green Carnation's initial run, their style of music had continuously changed on every release one by one; from straight forward death metal in their demo, to death-doom, then a progressive doom metal sound, to an atmospheric gothic metal sound, to a melancholic hard rock sound and in 2006, went as far as to releasing an entirely acoustic album Acoustic Verses.
-The band released its first album in 14 years titled Leaves of Yesteryear on May 8, 2020, which sealed their sound to their earlier gothic progressive metal roots.
+Green Carnation is a Norwegian heavy metal band from Kristiansand, formed in 1990.
+Originally a death metal band, they have touched other genres such as death-doom, progressive doom, atmospheric gothic metal, and hard rock in their initial run.
+The band released its first album in 14 years titled Leaves of Yesteryear on May 8, 2020, which sealed their sound to gothic progressive metal.
 A new single was composed, arranged, rehearsed and they were went on to record “The World Without a View” during the COVID-19 pandemic, "The World Without a View" was released digitally on December 18, 2020.
+In 2024, the band recorded three albums simultaneously, working off a concept they had formed in the 2000s, with the first of the trio released in 2025.

 History

 Formation and early years (1990–2001)

 Green Carnation is the creation of former Emperor bass player Terje Vik Schei (a.k.a.
 Tchort), founded before Tchort joined Emperor in 1990.
-It eventually split, with the remaining members X-Botteri, Cm:Botteri and Anders Kobro creating avant-garde metal band In the Woods....
+It eventually split, with the remaining members X-Botteri, Cm:Botteri and Anders Kobro forming In the Woods...

 Green Carnation's first album, Journey to the End of the Night, was not recorded until 1999 and was released in 2000 through German record company Prophecy Productions.
 The release was a folk inspired doom metal album.
 The Botteri brothers, Alf Tore Rasmussen, and Geir Solli left the band after recording the debut album, and then Anders Kobro from In The Woods... joined up with Tchort.
 Together, they spent nearly two years making the foundational arrangements for what eventually became Light of Day, Day of Darkness, a single track, 60-minute progressive metal epic which is one of the longest single songs in metal.
+It established the legacy of the band.
 They then did a pre-production in the studio with Tchort on guitar, Kobro on drums, and Endre Kirkesola on bass.
 This was enough to convince guitarist Bjørn Harstad, also of In The Woods..., to join the band in time for the final recording of the album, accompanied by Stein Roger Sordal on bass, Kjetil Nordhus on vocals, and Bernt Moen of Shining on keyboards.
 Light of Day, Day of Darkness was released in 2001 via Prophecy Productions in Europe, while the US release was handled by The End Records.